-Shad D. Nelson received his Ph.D. in 1998 from the University of California, Riverside.
-He was appointed to the faculty at Texas A&M University-Kingsville in 2001 after working as a postdoctoral research assistant for the USDA-Agricultural Research Service in Gainesville, FL and Fresno, CA. He currently holds the rank of professor and serves as the chair of the Department of Agriculture, Agribusiness and Environmental Sciences.
-Dr. Nelson teaches and conducts research in agronomy and horticultural sciences.
-Dr. Nelson was born in California, but he was raised in Utah.
-He is a third generation soil scientist his—father is a professor of soil science and grandfather worked for the soil conservation service.
+Shad D. Nelson received his Ph.D. in Soil Science from the University of California, Riverside.
+He was appointed to the faculty at Texas A&M University-Kingsville in 2001 and holds the rank of Professor and Research Scientist in the Department of Agriculture, Agribusiness and Environmental Sciences and TAMUK Citrus Center, respectively.
+He currently holds the position of interim-Dean for the Dick and Mary Lewis Kleberg College of Agriculture, Natural Resources and Human Sciences.
+Shad conducts research that promotes soil and water conservation in horticultural crop production.
+Shad is a third generation soil scientist, as his father was a professor of soil science and grandfather worked for the USDA-Soil Conservation Service.

 Ph.D., Soil Chemistry/Physics), U.C., Riverside